dgraph-io/dgraph/wiki/content/deploy/index.md

 The `dgraphloader` binary is a small helper program which reads RDF NQuads from a gzipped file, batches them up, creates mutations (using the go client) and shoots off to Dgraph.
 It's not the only way to run mutations.
 Mutations could also be run from the command line, e.g. with `curl`, from the UI, by sending to `/query` or by a program using a [Dgraph client]({{< relref "clients/index.md" >}}).

 `dgraphloader` correctly handles splitting blank nodes across multiple batches and creating `xid` [edges for RDF URIs]({{< relref "query-language/index.md#external-ids" >}}) (option `-x`).

+`dgraphloader` checkpoints the loaded rdfs in the c directory by default.
+On restart it would automatically resume from the last checkpoint.
+If you want to load the whole data again, you need to delete the checkpoint directory.

 {{% notice "note" %}} `dgraphloader` only accepts gzipped, RDF NQuad/Triple data.
 Data in other formats must be converted [to this](https://www.w3.org/TR/n-quads/).{{% /notice %}}